Null integrability and photon phenomenology in the accelerated Schwarzschild black hole: Summary and Conclusions

-We also collected invariant quantities useful for interpretation: the surface gravities (and hence temperatures) of the black hole and acceleration horizons are generically unequal, precluding global thermal equilibrium and an exact redshift law between static emitters/observers anywhere in the static patch.
-Both diagnostics are independent of the conical parameter $C$ and provide simple checks for analytical formulas and numerical ray tracing.
+As background diagnostics, we computed the surface gravities (and hence temperatures) of the black hole and acceleration horizons and showed that they are generically unequal, precluding global thermal equilibrium with respect to the stationary Killing time.
+We also derived an exact redshift law between static worldlines throughout the static patch.
+Both diagnostics are independent of $C$ and provide practical consistency checks for analytic calculations and numerical ray tracing.

-To sum up, acceleration modifies photon dynamics in a transparent way, shifting the photon surface and replacing equatorial symmetry by a fixed photon cone.
-The shadow remains a circle but with an $a$-dependent scale set jointly by the photon surface and the observer's location.
-The conical deficit affects global lensing but not the local shadow boundary.
-Taken together, these results offer a unified, closed form system for dynamics and observables in the static C‑metric and suggest concrete parameter inference strategies: extract the acceleration from the shadow radius (for a known observer), and constrain the string tension from global lensing rather than from the local shadow boundary.
+Overall, acceleration modifies photon dynamics in a transparent way by shifting the photon surface and replacing equatorial symmetry by a distinguished photon cone, while the shadow remains exactly circular with an acceleration-dependent angular scale set jointly by the photon surface and the observer location.
+The conical deficit influences global lensing and image multiplicities, but not the local shadow boundary.
+Taken together, these results provide a unified analytic framework for photon dynamics and observables in the static C-metric and suggest concrete inference strategies: extract acceleration from the shadow radius (for a known observer configuration) and constrain the string tension from global lensing signatures rather than from the local shadow.

-Several extensions are natural.
-(1) Add a charge and track how the photon cone, shadow radius, and stability band deform.
-(2) Include slow rotation (accelerated Kerr) to study the interplay of frame dragging and translatory acceleration in the eikonal spectrum and in shadow asymmetry for nonstatic observers.
-(3) Couple the geodesic machinery to radiative transfer or plasma refraction to predict intensity maps beyond the geometric boundary.
-(4) Develop a global lensing analysis to convert global image distortions into quantitative bounds on the string tension.
-(5) Calibrate the eikonal formulas against full perturbation theory for test fields in the static C-metric wedge, clarifying subleading $1/\mathfrak m$ corrections and boundary condition effects at the acceleration horizon.
-These directions can build directly on the analytic structures developed here.
+Several extensions are natural: (i) include electric charge and track the deformation of the photon cone, photon surface, and ringdown data; (ii) incorporate slow rotation to study the interplay of frame dragging and translatory acceleration in the shadow and eikonal spectrum; (iii) couple the analytic geodesic solutions to radiative transfer and/or plasma refraction to predict intensity maps beyond the geometric boundary; (iv) develop a global lensing analysis to translate large scale image distortions into quantitative bounds on the conical deficit; (v) also monte carlo study of accretion onto this black holes ( see e.g., \cite{2023PhRvD.108l4057M,2024PhRvD.110h4014C}) and (v) benchmark the eikonal estimates against full perturbation theory in the static C-metric wedge to quantify subleading corrections and boundary condition effects at the acceleration horizon.